Tutte Polynomials for Directed Graphs: A family of invariants generalizing the -polynomial

 \begin{proof} Let $D$ be a connected digraph.
 Let $a,b$ be non-negative integers, and let $P(q):=[y^az^b]\Q^w_D(q,y,z)$.
 We know that $P(q)$ is a polynomial in $q$ and we want to show that it is divisible by~$q$.
 By Lemma~\ref{lem:coflow}, we know that for any non-negative integer $p$, the value $P(mp+1)$ is an integer divisible by $mp+1$.
-Since the polynomial $Q(p)=P(mp+1)$ is integer valued, $Q(p)$ has rational coefficients, so that $P(q)$ also has rational coefficients.
-Hence, there is a rational number $r$ and a polynomial $R(q)$ with rational coefficients such that $\frac{1}{q}P(q)=r/q+R(q)$.
+Since the polynomial $Q(p)=P(mp+1)$ is integer valued, $Q(p)$ has rational coefficients (by Lagrange interpolation).
+Hence $P(q)$ has rational coefficients.
+Thus, there is a rational number $r$ and a polynomial $R(q)$ with rational coefficients such that $\frac{1}{q}P(q)=r/q+R(q)$.
 Let $d$ be the least common multiple of the denominators of the coefficients of $R$.
 Then for all non-negative integers $p$, $r/(mp+1)\in \frac{1}{d}\ZZ$.
 Taking $p$ large enough shows that $r=0$.
 Hence, $\frac{1}{q}P(q)$ is a polynomial.
 This proves that $q$ divides $\Q^w_D(q,y,z)$.
 Since the invariant $\Q^w$ is multiplicative over connected components, this implies that for any digraph $q^{\comp(D)}$ divides $\Q^w_D(q,y,z)$.

 Next, we show that the polynomial $q^{-\comp(D)}\Q^w_D$ only depends on the oriented matroid $M_D$ underlying $D$.
-By Lemma~\ref{lem:coflow} we only need to show that for any positive integer $q$, the set of $q$-coflows only depends on $M_D$.
+By Lemma~\ref{lem:coflow} we only need to show that for any positive integer~$q$, the set of $q$-coflows only depends on $M_D$.
 Moreover, it is easy to see that a function $g:A\to \ZZ/q\ZZ$ is a $q$-coflow if and only if along any simple cycle $C$ of $D$,

 where $C^-$ and $C^+$ are the sets of arc in one direction and the other direction along $D$.
 This characterization only depends on the simple cycles of $D$, hence only on $M_D$. \end{proof}